manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

 Now we need to detail the mechanism for changing views

-## commit-notify: changing view with synchrony
+## Commit-Notify: changing view with synchrony

-       // blame the current leader
+       // blame the current primary
        on missing a notify from replica[view] in the last t + $\Delta$ time units: send ("blame", view) to all replicas